-10 Crucial Things No One Ever Tells You About How to Use Concealer
+How to Use Concealer: The 10 Crucial Do’s and Don’ts

 Sometimes it seems like concealer is both a blessing and a curse.
-When you know how to apply concealer correctly, it can be a game changer, but one false move and you walk out of the house looking like a raccoon.
-And when you throw green and yellow concealer in the mix, well, it leaves a lot of us mystified.
+When you know how to apply concealer correctly, it can be a game changer; but one false move, and you walk out of the house looking like a raccoon.
+When you throw green and yellow concealer in the mix?
+Well, it leaves a lot of us mystified.

-From knowing whether concealer should be applied before or after foundation to learning the difference between green, pink, and yellow concealer formulas, these are the top ten things nobody will ever tell you about concealer—unless you ask.
+From knowing whether concealer should be applied before or after foundation to learning the difference between green, pink, and yellow concealer formulas, these are the top 10 things nobody will ever tell you about concealer—unless you ask.

 There’s been debate about whether to apply concealer before or after foundation, but we suggest applying beforehand.
 Getting problem areas (like blemishes or dark circles) evened out before applying foundation makes for a smoother end result.

 Green concealers neutralize red zones on your face, like blemishes or red spots.
-Use green concealer to better cover up acne, but don’t use green on darker parts of your face such as dark circles or spots.
+Use green concealer to better cover up acne, but don’t use green on darker parts of your face, such as dark circles or spots.

-Yellow, too
+Yellow, Too

 Yellow helps to even out skin tone overall, so use this on your face in areas that need equalizing.
 Yellow is the safest concealer color and works well for women who need basic concealing in general.

-MORE: The 10 Best Concealer Palettes to Cover Up Any Situation
+MORE: The 10 Best Drugstore Foundations for Dry Skin

 Like green concealer, pink works to neutralize the dark blue or purplish areas on your face.
 If you’ve got serious under eye circles or dark spots, pink concealer will help to cover up those areas.

-Finish with loose powder
+Finish with Loose Powder

 Loose powder over top of concealer helps to set it in place and goes one step further to even out skin tone—especially under your eyes.
 Simply use a translucent powder with a large, fluffy brush to sweep powder over the concealer.